Worst Holiday Foods for Your Smile

 For many, the holidays aren’t complete without indulgent holiday favorites like candy canes, caramel, and eggnog.
 But these sugary sweets can wreak havoc on your teeth if not consumed in moderation.
 According to Colgate, sugar is the main culprit to watch for during the holiday season, but it’s important to beware of sticky and starchy foods as well.

 Dr. Cary Berdy joined the WJXT team to share the top holiday foods that make the “naughty” list each year, plus provide insight on how those treats can be damaging and how you can keep your dental health a priority all season long.
+Continue reading to learn more, or view the full News4Jax segment here.

 With the holidays just around the corner, many families are preparing to celebrate with homemade desserts and other sweet treats, but there are a few common items to keep an eye out for – plus a few that may surprise you.